 I do find, I do have both, so I don’t actually have to decide.
 I just use both of them ’cause they suit different things for me.
 But I, you know, the features on the screen for you to decide, I think they’re both amazing offerings and it really comes down to you, you know, trialling both of them out and then seeing which one suits you better.

 If I had to choose one, I would say that– Oh, no, I can’t.
 I love StreamYard because I feel they’re a little bit more mature in terms of their product development, but that’s probably just a personal thing.

 It may not actually be true in my view.
 But I love Restream in terms of their, you know, so many things!
 I love them both.
 I can’t decide.
 They both are really great.

-So I think that in terms of choosing a provider, it actually just comes down to what’s important to you.
-So I’m actually not making that call.
+I think that in terms of choosing a provider, it actually just comes down to what’s important to you.
+I’m actually not making that call.
 I’m saying they’re both amazing offerings that are really similar and have these really micro differences.

 Hey Emmanuel.
 Good to see you here”.
 And Celine said, “I’d like to know more about these platforms”, so hopefully that gives you an overview.

 Yeah.
 Mohamed says, “What about using buffering?”
 I don’t know.
 I don’t really kind of deal with that as an issue.
 I don’t know the answer to that, so oops, sorry.
 My bad.